 Our work is more critical than ever.

-Now more than ever, as people around the world struggle with the impact of social isolation caused by the pandemic, our work is critical in helping people feel connected.
-We are poised to make a real difference in the next few years, but need your help.
-Please consider supporting our efforts so that we can continue to expand awareness of the arts and its profound impact on the health and wellbeing of individuals and communities.
+Many of us struggle with the impact of social isolation and loneliness caused by the pandemic, social injustice, economic uncertainty, and political divides.
+We believe our work is critical, especially now, in helping people feel more connected.
+Please consider supporting our efforts to expand awareness of how the arts and creative expression can have a profound impact on the health and wellbeing of individuals and communities.

 Please consider supporting our work.

 Individual contributions are the backbone of philanthropy, and it is the generosity and vision of individuals that inspire real change.
 The Foundation welcomes and encourages gifts of all sizes to support our array of initiatives.
-Whether you can give $5,000 to commission further development of our programs for The UnLonely Project or $500 to support getting our Founder in front of critical thought-leaders, we will use your generous gift of any amount efficiently and effectively.
+Whether you can give $5,000 to commission further development of our programs for the UnLonely Project and Black Health and the Arts, or $500 to support our efforts of getting in front of critical thought-leaders, we will use your generous gift of any amount efficiently and effectively.
 Thanks!

 You can also mail your check to: